Connect with others who understand.

 • Frequent urination

-A person’s signs and symptoms, along with an analysis of their blood and urine, can help a doctor diagnose their lupus nephritis stage.
+Your symptoms, along with an analysis of your blood and urine, can help a doctor diagnose your lupus nephritis stage.
+Proteinuria (protein loss in urine) is a common warning sign that may lead a doctor to do more tests, like a kidney biopsy.

 Classification of Lupus Nephritis